 - Inactive areas that have reached final grade shall use final cover materials and vegetation as specified in the Engineering Plan. - Inactive areas that have not reached final grade shall be compacted and/or rolled into a concrete-like surface.
-A tackifier can also be sprayed on the surface as a dust suppressant agent.
+A tackifier (currently DustNot[TM]) can also be sprayed on the surface as a dust suppressant agent.
+Additionally, straw crimping will be deployed for inactive portions of the landfill that will not receive final cover within 180 days.